tytydraco/yessleep/out/Im_a_security_guard_for_a_museum_and_Ive_awoken_something_ancient.md

 I went home later that morning and laid down to sleep.
 The statue crossed my mind again.
 I peeked out of my shut eyes to make sure it hadn’t appeared in my room.
 There was something awfully disturbing about it.
 I finally decided I was overreacting and went back to bed.

 As I got ready for work at 6:00 pm I grabbed my taser and gun which eased my nerves.
 Later I walked up to the front doors of the Museum.
 Dillon and I greeted each other briefly as we passed by.
-Quickly I turned to ask Dillon “You didn’t see anything strange last night did you?”, he snorted and said “No man, just the usual stuff like Anne Boleyn and Queen Elizabeth coming out of the painting to fingerbang one another”.
+Quickly I turned to ask Dillon “You didn’t see anything strange today did you?”, he snorted and said “No man, just the usual stuff like Anne Boleyn and Queen Elizabeth coming out of the painting to fingerbang one another”.
 I returned a glance of amazement at his sarcastic reply.
 “Alright man whatever” I said.

 I moved into the lobby and began my shift.
 Right away I noticed that the other statue was no longer in sight.
 Maybe the day workers moved it elsewhere?